 - Medieval II: Total War has a mod that includes Krampus among Santa's units.

-- There are two limited edition Krampus monsters on the online game Puppet Nightmares.
+- There are two limited edition Krampus monsters on Puppet Nightmares.

 - There was an iTunes app game called Slay Ride wherein you play as Santa and battle the Krampus. (who is the final boss) This game is no longer available on iTunes, but you can still see the iTunes info page.
 The developers will also give people a copy of the game if asked though.
 Further info is on this page.

 - Knights and Dragons has a seasonal Epic Boss based on Krampus, who is part of the Winter Kings event.
 It is a Water/Fire elemental that drops Evil Fur when defeated that can be used to create Krampus' Mantle.
 There is also armor called Krampus Nemesis.

 - In 2013, the The Secret World featured a Christmastime event that allowed players to face off against Krampus demons wandering the various combat zones throughout the world.
 Should the player succeed in killing one of them while they attempt to escape through a portal, they are given a route into the Krampus' home dimension of Niflheim.
 Yes, that Niflheim.
 There, the player can battle an entire army of Krampus, along with a much larger boss Krampus, before finally duelling the mother of all Krampus, Hel herself.